TonyFlury/tkinterreference/.github/issue_template.md

 4. ### Describe what you expect from the documentation or code example

-### Please ensure that you set the Category of the issue correctly -
+### Please ensure that you set the Label of the issue correctly -

   - Error : The Documentation is incorrect
   - Omission : The Documentation has omitted something important
   - Clarification : The Documentation needs to be rewirtten in order to be clearer
   - Code Error : One of the code-examples or patterns is incorrect
+  - Do not use the Invalid or Won't Fix Labels - they are for internal Use only